The Chronic: Singles

 "Fuck wit Dre Day (and Everybody's Celebratin')" was released as the second single on May 20, 1993, and like the previous single, it was a hit on multiple charts.
 It reached number eight on the Billboard Hot 100 and number six on the Hot R&B/Hip-Hop Singles & Tracks.
-It sold over 500,000 units and the RIAA certified it Gold on October 8, 1993.
+It sold over 800,000 units and the RIAA certified it Gold on October 8, 1993.
 Allmusic writer Steve Huey stated that the song was "a classic hip-hop single", citing Dr. Dre's production as "impeccable as ever, uniting his signature whiny synth melodies with a halting, descending bass line, a booming snare, and soulful female vocals in the background" and alluded to Snoop Dogg, stating "Attitude was something Snoop had by the boatload, his drawling, laid-back delivery projecting unassailable control – it sounded lazy even though it wasn't, and that helped establish Snoop's don't-give-a-damn persona."
 The track contains direct insults to rappers East coast rapper Tim Dog, 2 Live Crew member Luke, and Dre's former accomplices Eazy-E & Ice Cube.

 "Let Me Ride" was released as a cassette single on September 13, 1993.
 It experienced moderate success on the charts, reaching number 34 on the Billboard Hot 100 and number three on the Hot Rap Singles.
 The song won Dr. Dre Best Rap Solo Performance at the 1994 Grammy Awards.
 On this song and "Nuthin but a "G" Thang", Time magazine noted that Dr. Dre's verses were delivered with a "hypnotically intimidating ease" and made the songs feel like "dusk on a wide-open L.A. boulevard, full of possibility and menace".

+Album cover

+The album cover was heavily inspired by the "We Want Eazy" single cover (which was also intended to be a tribute to Zig-Zag Cigarette rolling papers by Zig-Zag.
+Zig-Zag rolling papers are commonly known in cannabis culture to be used to roll up cannabis).